Measuring Stereotype and Deviation Biases in Large Language Models: Methods

 Before generating the data, we first constructed a list of identifiers explicitly and implicitly linked to gender, ethnicity/race, and age to serve as input attributes for generating descriptions using LLMs.
 After selecting these input attributes, we designed a prompt template that would take explicit and implicit identifiers of these categories.
 This prompt template and example model output are shown in Figure~\ref{fig:prompt-template} and Figure~\ref{fig:example-model-output}, respectively.

 For explicit identifiers, we filled in our prompt with the attributes within each category.
 For example, we ask the model, "Write a 200 word description of a Hispanic man."
 For implicit identifiers, we filled in our prompt with names that have a high correlation with these attributes to implicitly indicate such characteristics.
 For example, we ask the model, "Write a 200 word description of Juan."
 We selected such names accordingly.
 For gender, we selected the top 100 baby names for males and the top 100 baby names for females over the last 100 years in the United States based on data from the Social Security Administration \cite{ssa_top_100_names}.
+Using highly popular names with strong gender associations reduces the likelihood that differences in the LLM outputs between each group are due to noise from the names being rare or gender-ambiguous.
+Furthermore, using 100 names per gender minimizes the potential confounding effect of any individual name's ethnic or socioeconomic associations.
 For ethnicity/race, we chose the five most ethnically specific names for White, Black, Hispanic, and Asian males, females, and the general population \cite{sisense_babynames}.
-To represent age, we found the five most popular male and female baby names that were unique to each generation.
-According to the database \cite{usc_age_groups}, the age groups are defined as: Baby Boomers (1946–1964), Generation X (1965–1980), Millennials (1981–1996), Generation Z (1997–2012), and Generation Alpha (2013–2023).
-For each age group, we selected the five most popular male and female baby names that were present among the top 200 most popular male and female names for the corresponding generation but not among the top 200 most popular names in any other generations \cite{ssa_top_baby_names, usc_age_groups}.

-After gathering the implicit and explicit identifiers, to ensure a robust and reliable analysis, we performed five independent generations for each implicit prompt, 25 independent generations for each explicit prompt indicating ethnicity/race and age, and 50 independent generations for each explicit prompt indicating gender.
-These numbers were chosen to increase the sample sizes and capture variability across outputs, resulting in matching sample sizes for the same demographic groups between implicit and explicit prompts.
+These names were chosen using SiSense's analysis of New York City baby names between 2011 and 2016, which computed an ethnic neutrality index for each baby name.